nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 - G4: Our solution guarantees that specified plugins are registered (optimizer & linker cannot eliminate code essential to registering plugins) by making registration explicit using function calls that are executed during runtime.
 - G5: Our solution avoids the static initialization order fiasco, enabling dependencies of plugins on other plugins by entirely avoiding static initialization of plugins before the `main()` function is executed.
 - G6: Our solution is only instantiated if it is used, because it is constructed the first time `instance()` is called
-- G7: We provide a prototype that demonstrates all the above capabilities.
+- G7: We provide a PoC implementation that demonstrates all the above capabilities.
 - G8: Our solution allows to disable a plugin by simply turning it to OFF in a cmake config file
 - G9: it is possible to write tests in the directory of the external plugin itself.
-The prototype demonstrates this for a plugin that additionally has a dependency on grpc.
+The PoC demonstrates this for a plugin that additionally has a dependency on grpc.
 To build the test, the external plugin must be activated in the config first.

 Additionally, we checked that our solution supports external plugins with external dependencies and plugin-specific tests.